 – control surfaces need to be fairly large and tested for various flight regimes by test pilots before end-users.
 Often stalls and spins are dangerous.

-– X-15 was used for most of USA’s supersonic flight science, mostly flown by Scott Crossfield
+– X-15 was made of steel (Inconel) and used for most of USA’s supersonic flight science, mostly flown by Scott Crossfield

 – very noisy acoustically as the airflow is “torn” away from the plane instead of flowing around it